ZKyNetOfficial/ZKyNet-android-client-beta/ATTRIBUTION.md

 ## License Compliance

-TORUS VPN maintains full compliance with the MIT License of the original WG Tunnel project:
+ZKyNet VPN maintains full compliance with the MIT License of the original WG Tunnel project:

 - ✅ Original copyright notice preserved in LICENSE file
 - ✅ Original license text included in LICENSE file
 - ✅ Attribution provided in README.md and this ATTRIBUTION.md file
-- ✅ Copyright headers added to new TORUS-specific files
+- ✅ Copyright headers added to new ZKyNet-specific files
 - ✅ No original copyright notices removed or altered

 ## Third-Party Acknowledgments